gost-dom/browser/README.md

 #### CSS Parsing

-Parsing CSS woule be nice, allowing test code to verify the resulting styles of an element; but having a working DOM with a JavaScript engine is higher priority.
+Parsing CSS woule be nice, allowing test code to verify the style properties of HTML elements; in particular whether an element is visible; but having a working DOM with a JavaScript engine is higher priority.

 #### Mock external sites